 - a.
-Students connect their learning needs, strengths and interests to their goals and use technology to help achieve them and reflect on their progress. - b.
+Students set learning goals, develop strategies leveraging technology to achieve them and reflect on the learning process to improve learning outcomes. - b.
 Students build networks and customize their learning environments in ways that support the learning process. - c.
 Students use technology to seek feedback that informs and improves their practice and to demonstrate their learning in a variety of ways. - d.
-Students understand fundamental concepts of how technology works, demonstrate the ability to choose and use current technologies effectively, and are adept at thoughtfully exploring emerging technologies.
+Students understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.